marcos-dev-web/projects-course/Landing-page-P2/README.md

 * mobile first
 * images only be placeholders
 * The layout don't was thinked before
-* I tried to build this site better than what was presented
+* I tried to build this site better than what has been presented